fwinkelbauer/fwinkelbauer.github.io/content/posts/2021-11-28-emacs-journey.md

 # One Transient To Rule Them All

 All of my custom keybindings are accessible using the `<apps>` or `<menu>` keys.
-`<f5>` is used as a fallback for keyboards which don't have neither of these keys.
+`<f5>` is used as a fallback for keyboards which don't have either of these keys.
 The major change to last year is that I have switched from the hydra package to transient, which is already installed if you are using magit.
 This change reduced the overall packages I need to install while also making my